Sunday Supper :: A Light and Fresh Autumn Menu

 I'm really excited to share this week's Sunday Supper with you guys, and the guests who are coming for dinner.
-There are so many beautiful, fresh flavours and the presentation of every dish is gorgeous.
-This menu feels light and healthy to me in the way that summer food feels fresh and alive, but made with autumn flavours.
+There are so many beautiful, fresh flavors and the presentation of every dish is gorgeous.
+This menu feels light and healthy to me in the way that summer food feels fresh and alive but made with autumn flavors.
 If you celebrate Thanksgiving in a few weeks and want a non-traditional menu I think this would be a great one.

-We'll begin with some dressed up sourdough cheese toasts topped with sage and kale pesto, 2 different cheeses, sautéed button mushrooms and a sprinkling of pomegranate seeds.
+We'll begin with some dressed-up sourdough cheese toasts topped with sage and kale pesto, 2 different kinds of cheese, sautéed button mushrooms, and a sprinkling of pomegranate seeds.
 Pretty and yum.
-In our other hand we'll be holding a very special cocktail made from bourbon and bubbles, my two all-time favourites.
+In the other hand, we'll be holding a very special cocktail made from bourbon and bubbles, my two all-time favorites.

 The first dish we'll be serving once we sit at the table is a creamy cauliflower soup with crispy panko.
-This simple soup is cooked in 2 stages for an extra deep flavour.
-For the main course we'll set down a skillet with tender and perfectly cooked cornish game hens and a salad filled with quinoa, roasted beets, crispy chickpeas, avocado and more.
+This simple soup is cooked in 2 stages for an extra deep flavor.
+For the main course, we'll set down a skillet with tender and perfectly cooked cornish game hens and a salad filled with quinoa, roasted beets, crispy chickpeas, avocado, and more.

-Buttered Mushroom, Sage Pesto + Goat Cheese Sourdough Toast :: by Half Baked Harvest :: These cheese toasts are loaded with flavour.
+Buttered Mushroom, Sage Pesto + Goat Cheese Sourdough Toast :: by Half Baked Harvest :: These cheese toasts are loaded with flavor.
 No lie.
 I'm a big fan of rustic-looking comfort food that gets dressed up just enough to come to a dinner party.
-In this case it's the accessories that count: the grownup sage, kale and pistachio pesto, the perfectly browned button mushrooms and the tiny sprinkling of bright red pomegranate seeds.
+In this case, it's the accessories that count: the grownup sage, kale, and pistachio pesto, the perfectly browned button mushrooms, and the tiny sprinkling of bright red pomegranate seeds.

 The other great thing I love about this little appy is that most of the components can be prepped in advance so it will only take you a few minutes to throw it together once your guests arrive.
 Have a look at the tips section at the bottom of this post to learn how to make this a make-ahead dish.